hackerb9/vt340test/charset/README.md

 _Note: for LANG to work, modern systems often require uncommenting iso88591 in /etc/locale.gen and then re-running `sudo locale-gen`._

+<sub>See hackerb9's [vt340 setup script](../usage/vt340.setup.sh) that sets
+`LANG` and some other useful configurations for anyone attempting to use a VT340 in modern times.</sub>

 </ul>

-See hackerb9's [vt340 setup script](../usage/vt340.setup.sh) that sets
-`LANG` and some other useful configurations for anyone attempting to use a VT340 in modern times.

 ## 2. ISO 2022: "Shifting" (multibyte characters)